prestontighe/serverless-localtunnel/README.md

   - serverless-offline
   - serverless-localtunnel
 ```
-You are required to run serverless-offline before local-tunnel.
+You are required to run serverless-offline before serverless-localtunnel.
 You have to have serverless-offline enabled to run this plugin.
 ```
 custom:
   localtunnel: